An Eye for Plants

 Agrobiodiversity, and its necessity for biological as well as cultural survival

-Tea (Camellia sinensis), its biocultural history & processes — I’ve seen tea grow in seven countries! (eight if you count Scotland)
+Tea (Camellia sinensis), its biocultural history & processes — I’ve seen tea grow in ten countries! (twelve if you count Scotland and Cornwall)

 Cultures of fermentation, and microbial diversity